jenkins-x/jx-docs/content/en/v3/develop/reference/jx/admin/create/_index.md

 title: jx admin create
 linktitle: create
 type: docs
-description: "Creates a new git repository for a new Jenkins X installation"
+description: "Creates a new git repository for a new JayeX installation"
 aliases:
   - jx-admin_create
 ---